 The diagram below shows the process for recycling plastic bottles.

 The process diagram illustrates how plastic bottles are recycled.
-Overall, there are nine steps starting with bottles being thrown in the trash and ending with products being made from the recycled plastic.
+Overall, there are nine steps starting with bottles being thrown in the trash, moving through factory processes using specialized machinery, and ending with products being made from recycled plastic, whereupon the process restarts.

-The first three steps involved collecting and sorting plastic.
-This starts with plastic bottles being thrown into garbage bins.
+Starting with the first three steps, which involve collecting and sorting plastic Initially plastic bottles are thrown into garbage bins.
 Next, garbage trucks collect these bins.
 Subsequently, the plastic bottles end-up in a recycling centre where they are sorted by hand into bottles that can be recycled and bottles that cannot.

 Get the score you need by using my IELTS writing correction and feedback service by a trained examiner to increase your score.
 I check your writing tasks and give you feedback on errors and ways to improve your writing.
 I will also give you a score for each of the four grading criteria.